huapeng01016/2021-jsm/pystata.md

 # Stata 16 introduces tight integration with Python

 - Use Python interactively
-- Define and use Python routines in ado-files
+- Define and use Python routines in do and ado files
 - Interact with Stata through [Stata Function Interface (sfi)](https://www.stata.com/python/api17/)

 # Stata 17 introduces calling Stata from Python